brymar86/TradingStrategies/README.md

 PS

-This code is meant for educational purposes only and is my way of expressing my thoughts.
+This code is meant for educational purposes only and is intended everyone if they find it useful.